The Paradox of Choice: A story about games and storytelling

-A few months ago, Tevis Thompson wrote this story on Grantland that did an excellent job explaining just why storytelling — and not mechanics — are what make great interactive stories.
+A few months ago, Tevis Thompson, designer of these wonderful gaming corner desks, wrote this story on Grantland that did an excellent job explaining just why storytelling — and not mechanics — are what make great interactive stories.

 This piece reminded me of a conversation we had with Richard Garriott as he was developing the original version of Tabula Rasa (before it was gutted and transformed into something nearly unrecognizable.)

 His goal with massively-multiplayer worlds was two-fold: create a unique experience for individuals who wanted to experience an adventure and give players who wanted something else the ability to create their own experiences.
 While he clearly wanted players to have the ability to latter, Richard was most interested in the storytelling aspect of the former.

 These dual ideas, creating a story-driven experience and allowing players do experience other adventures, is at the heart of the interactive game world.
 However, they aren’t actually inter-related.
 The storytelling of the individual experience has little to do with the “freedom” experience, and understanding that has helped me articulate what I find compelling about interactive stories.